at15/at15/README.md

 I mainly work on observability related services and clients like [AWS X-Ray](https://docs.aws.amazon.com/xray/latest/devguide/aws-xray.html) and [CloudWatch Application Signals](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Application-Monitoring-Sections.html).
 I was a maintainer of [CloudWatch Agent](https://github.com/aws/amazon-cloudwatch-agent) and [AWS Distro for OpenTelemetry Collector](https://github.com/aws-observability/aws-otel-collector).
 I used to work on k8s at PayPal and Google before moving to Canada (Yeah, H1-B visa LoL).

 I don't have any actively maintained public repositories right now.
-I plan to revive my Go and database projects and open source some websites I built using Next.js and Cloudflare, once I clean up all the copilot-generated code...
+I plan to revive my Go and database projects and open source some websites I built using Next.js and Cloudflare, once I clean up all the copilot-generated code... (wait, I wrote cursor generatd code and cursor changed it to copilot when I told it to fix grammar error...)

 Outside work, I play tennis at Burnaby and Richmond tennis clubs.
 You can find a list of courts in BC at [search.tennis](https://search.tennis/court/ca/bc).
 If want to play, you can drop me a message on LinkedIn.